 - Apply network segmentation: Provide application access independent of network access.
 This entails enabling contractors and vendors to access only the applications and systems they need--without requiring complex firewall configurations or VPNs.

-- Establish a centralized point of visibility and accessibility for different systems that require various connectivity methodologies.
-As more OT systems are integrated with IT systems to drive automation, efficiency, and lower costs, keeping these systems known and available on the internet only for authorized users eliminates the biggest attack surface.
+- Establish a centralized point of visibility and accessibility for different systems requires various connectivity methodologies.
+As more integrations between OT systems and IT systems drive automation, efficiency, and lower costs, keeping these systems known and available on the internet only for authorized users eliminates the biggest attack surface.

 - Monitor and record all activities performed over remote access via on-screen video recording, keystroke logging, etc. Session monitoring is essential both for security and for compliance.

-- Exert granular control over the sessions by enforcing least privilege and restricting commands that can be executed by identity/user.
+- Exert granular control over the sessions by enforcing least privilege and restricting commands and can be executed by identity/user.

 - Implement API Security - Protecting APIs is essential to safeguarding the integrity of data communicated between IoT devices and back-end systems.
 Only authorized devices, developers, and apps should be permitted to communicate with specific APIs.